Table of Contents

 Canvassing

-A study by Yale University found that a single in-person conversation between a canvasser and a voter increased the likelihood of the voter supporting the canvasser’s candidate by 8.7%.
+A study by Yale University found that a single in-person conversation between a canvasser and a voter increases the likelihood of the voter supporting the canvasser’s candidate by 8.7%.

-As a field organizer, coordinating and overseeing canvassing efforts is a crucial part of their role.
+One of the major field organizer job responsibilities include, coordinating and overseeing canvassing efforts is a crucial part of their role.
 This includes

 - Mapping out canvassing routes,